More employees returning to the workplace, expansion of capacity limits for worship services and weddings, and other things you can do.

 In the community

-From 1 September, all outdoor exercise classes in public spaces at SportSG sports centres, parks and HDB common areas will resume.
+All outdoor exercise classes in public spaces at SportSG sports centres, parks and HDB common areas will continue.
 Classes must be organised by a registered instructor and all safety measures should be imposed.
-Other general group exercises will continue to be capped at five people.
+Other general group exercises are still capped at five people.

 The one-metre safe distancing requirement in lifts will be exempted to reduce overcrowding.
 Instead, wear a mask, refrain from talking and use hand sanitisers provided in the lifts.

-From 29 August, Lucky Plaza and Peninsula Plaza will implement odd and even date entry restrictions on weekends, based on the last digit of your NRIC or FIN.
+Malls like Lucky Plaza and Peninsula Plaza have also implemented odd and even date entry restrictions on weekends, based on the last digit of your NRIC or FIN.
 This is to avoid large crowds and long queues at these areas.

 Small-scale live performances may soon resume too, so stay tuned for updates!